-2020 is a pretty good year to cover your face, be it due to COVID-19 or the latest US protest against racism and police violence.
-To help with that a lot of companies have come forward to offer face blur as a built-in feature.
+2020 is a pretty good year to cover your face.
+Be it due to COVID-19 or the latest US protest against racism and police violence.
+Now, a lot of companies have come forward to offer face blur features while sharing a photo or even videos.
 So, with all of that, here are the best apps to blur faces in photos and videos during a protest.

 Best Apps to Blur Faces

-Signal, a popular messaging app has become quite popular as US protesters are looking for message encryption.
-And recently the app introduced a quick AI-based face blur feature.
+Signal is a popular messaging app among US protesters due to strong privacy and message encryption.
+Recently, to help protestors, the app has also introduced a quick AI-based face blur feature.
+Here’s how you use the face blur feature.

 Signal does a pretty good job of detecting faces and blurring them out.
 However, at times it does leave out faces in the shadows and dark.
 Thankfully, you can use your hand and scrub on the faces to manually blur them.
-The only caveat is Signal doesn’t work with videos.
+The only caveat is Signal doesn’t work with videos as of now.

 Compared to Signal, ObscuraCam does an average job in blurring faces in photos.
 In terms of videos, the efforts are manual, processing takes a long time, and results are not something to boast about.